Xu Jie: Grand Secretary

 In April 1552, the Jiajing Emperor promoted Xu to the Grand Secretariat.
 At the time, there were three grand secretaries, with the most influential being Yan Song.
 Yan tended to find compromise solutions to difficult situations and was often smug and complacent.
 Xu, on the other hand, was energetic and decisive.
 The third grand secretary, Li Ben, was not as strong-willed as his colleagues and focused more on routine work.
 As the closest aides to the Emperor, the secretaries were often pitted against each other, with Xu being used as a counterweight to Yan.
 Despite being leaders of rival political cliques, they did not openly display their hostility towards each other.
 Xu respected Yan's superior position and avoided open confrontations, but still managed to secure positions of power for himself.
 For example, he promoted Nie Bao to the position of minister of war in 1553, followed by another friend, Yang Bo, who served as minister in 1555–1556 and 1558–1566 before becoming minister of personnel.
 Xu appointed Ouyang De as his successor at the Ministry of Rites.
 He also considered Ouyang for the Grand Secretariat, but the latter unexpectedly died in 1554.
 Despite maintaining a facade of correctness, Xu did not agree with Yan's proposals and actively opposed him.
 This led to Yan suspecting Xu of being behind the criticism and lawsuits against him, and he even tried to persuade the Emperor to dismiss Xu.

 One example of factionalism within the Ming government occurred in the spring of 1558.
 Wu Shilai, the supervising secretary for the Ministry of Justice, accused three members of Yan Song's party—the minister of war, and two high-ranking officials responsible for the defense of Datong—of incompetence and corruption.
-As a result, they were dismissed and imprisoned.
+They were dismissed and imprisoned.
 Wu then went on to indict Yan Song and his son Yan Shifan for corruption that had led to the collapse of the northern border defenses.
 This indictment was supported by two bureau secretaries in the Ministry of Justice.
 All three of these individuals had connections to Xu Jie.
 Wu Shilai and one of the secretaries had passed the metropolitan and palace examinations in 1553, when Xu was a member of the examination board.
 The other secretary was a native of Huating.
 Yan believed that Xu was behind the accusation and had the three arrested.
 During interrogation, which was conducted under torture, all three denied any connection to Xu and claimed that they were only concerned with the welfare of the state.
 It appears that the interrogators did not put much pressure on them, as they were subordinate to Lu Bing, who was Xu's in-law and political ally.
 In the end, the trio was dismissed from their civil service positions and transferred to the troops guarding the southern border of the empire.